Back to articles

 Nucleic Acid Amplification Tests (NAAT)

-The nucleic acid amplification tests (NAAT) identify the etiological agent well as provide information about drug resistance in a couple of days or even hours upon receipt of the specimen.
-PCR is the common format of NAAT other methodologies include; ligase chain reaction, strain displacement amplification, loop-mediated isothermal amplification (LAMP), and transcription-mediated amplification.
+The nucleic acid amplification tests (NAAT) identify the etiological agent as well as provide information about drug resistance in a couple of days or even hours upon receipt of the specimen.
+PCR is the most common NAAT format.
+Other methods include ligase chain reaction, strand displacement amplification, loop-mediated isothermal amplification (LAMP), and transcription-mediated amplification.

 Molecular tests that detect mutations in genes provide information about drug resistance;